dk107dk/flightpath_packaging/windows/README.md

 For most cases, just run create_windows_release.ps1.
 That script calls build.bat, etc. to create a test package and the msix for the Microsoft Store.

+## New certificates

-If you have a certificate issue and need to create a new cert, just run create_cert.ps1.
+If you have a certificate issue and need to create a new cert, just run:
+    create_cert.ps1.

 The installer build will use the assets\FlightPathCert.pfx.
 You'll install the new cert on the test machine as a root CA cert.
 After doing that, the msix should install.

+Installing a .pfx requires:
+- download to an admin account on the target machine
+- install the .pfx using:
+    Import-PfxCertificate `
+     -FilePath "FlightPathCert.pfx" `
+     -CertStoreLocation Cert:\LocalMachine\TrustedPeople `
+     -Password (ConvertTo-SecureString "hangzhou" -AsPlainText -Force)
+- test by installing the .msix.
+There should be no hiccups or workflow in doing the install.

 ## Building

 You must pull the flightpath repo before building an installer.
 Installers are created by build.bat running a Pyinstaller script in a tmp dir in the flightpath repo.
 The Data and Server exes are moved to the dist dir here.

-## Shipping
+## Shipping:

 Prepare to upload to a developer submission by running create_windows_release.ps1 in a Powershell terminal started as administrator.
 This script builds the exe and packages it as an .msix.
 It creates a test .msix that is signed and the prod .msix that is unsigned.
 Upload the prod .msix into the Store submission.